fonoster/routr/README.md

 You must install Java 9 and point your JAVA_HOME to your JDK 9 to run this app.
 You can overwrite the JAVA_HOME at the file ./sipio.

-# Configuring Domains and Agents
+# Configuring domains and agents

 Sip devices or endpoints are known in Sip I/O as agents.
 For two agents to be able to call each other they must be in the same domain.
 An agent